RFKFraser/RFKFraser.github.io/_pages/about.md

 I’ve contributed to a range of projects, from early-stage prototyping to production ready systems, often working across disciplines to bring ideas from concept to reality.
 I’m particularly interested in solving complex problems with simple solutions, and I enjoy working hands-on throughout the development process.

-I’m currently based in Wellington, NZ, and I'm just finishing up a 5-year sprint with Foundry Lab to solve metal casting.
+I’m currently based in Wellington, NZ, and I'm just finishing up a 5-year sprint with Foundry Lab solving metal casting.

-I'm looking for new oppertunities!
+I'm looking for new opportunities!
 I would love to sink my teeth into a robotics heavy role and that is where i will be actively pursuing work.
 Reach out if you would like to hear more about my experience or just want to chat.